edgedb/edgedb/docs/ui/client_settings.rst

     :width: 100%

-The UI exposes a number of :ref:`configuration parameters <ref_std_cfg>` in a dropdown bar at the top of all database dashboard screens when the Client Settings button is clicked.
-They can be modified by double clicking on the bar.
+The UI exposes a number of :ref:`configuration parameters <ref_std_cfg>` in a dropdown bar at the top of all database dashboard screens.
+Clicking on the Client Settings button will show the bar, after which a double click allows you to modify them.

 The parameters are as follows: